To register, please sign in or create a new user.

 October 26, 2025 5:15 PM - 6:55 PM

-Decision-making can be a lot like gambling – weighing odds, calculating risks, and making choices that can lead to either successful outcomes or costly mistakes.
-What better place than the gambling capital of the world to explore how the universal principles of strategic thinking and risk management.
-Learn how behavioral economics and bias affect decision-making, and can guide in making informed decisions, avoiding hidden pitfalls, and taking bold yet calculated risks.
-Whether you decide to take a big chance or play it safe, this session will provide you with the tools to navigate uncertainty like an experienced high roller.
+Decision-making can be a lot like gambling - weighing odds, calculating risks, and making choices that can lead to either successful outcomes or costly mistakes.
+As we gather in the vibrant backdrop of Las Vegas, explore the universal principles of strategic thinking and risk management.
+Learn how the psychology of choice and behavioral economics can guide you in making informed decisions, avoiding hidden pitfalls, and taking bold yet calculated risks.
+Whether you decide to take a big chance or play it safe, this session provides you with the tools to navigate uncertainty like an experienced high roller.
+This session is intended to satisfy the 1.0 Bias credit requirement under the USQS.

 Session Category